notion-enhancer/notion-repackaged/README.md

 ### MacOS

-> :warning: As of now, the M1 (arm64) build is non-functional due to [electron-userland/electron-builder#5850](https://github.com/electron-userland/electron-builder/issues/5850), you can try using the regular build thanks to Rosetta.
+> :warning: As of now, the M1 (arm64) build might be non-functional due to [electron-userland/electron-builder#5850](https://github.com/electron-userland/electron-builder/issues/5850), you can try using the regular build thanks to Rosetta.
 You can also try using the arm64 zip build that might work.

 We also build the enhanced variant for MacOS but there are no concrete instructions as I have no way of trying the builds for myself.